 Individual results may vary.
 Results not typical.

-Acne at the site of application was the most common side effect of OPZELURA.
 Please read the Full Prescribing Information, including Boxed Warning, and Medication Guide.

 COPAY SAVINGS CARD